 Certain of our shareholders (the "Selling Shareholders") are offering to sell up to 239,847 shares of our common stock (the "Shares").
 We are not offering or selling any of the Shares.
 The Selling Shareholders may sell the Shares on the open market at market price in ordinary broker transactions or in negotiated transactions, and they may pay broker commissions in connection with such transactions.
-We will not receive any of the proceeds of sale of the Shares nor pay any broker commissions in connection with such transaction the Nasdaq Global Market under the symbol "OSIS".
-On January 29, 2008, the closing price of our common stock was \$22.72 per share.
+We will not receive any of the proceeds of sale of the Shares nor pay any broker commissions in connection with such sales.
+Our common stock is quoted on the Nasdaq Global Market under the symbol "OSIS".
+On February 6, 2008, the closing price of our common stock was \$22.99 per share.